SkyKings-Guild/Guides/guides/voidgloom.md

 ### Tier 4

-- Armor: Full final destination (10k-25k kills)
+- Armor: Full final destination (25k kills)
 - Weapon: Atomsplit katana
-- Pet: Baby yeti (leg), Ender Dragon (leg).
+- Pet: Baby yeti (leg), Enderman (Legendary/Mythic), Ender Dragon (Legendary).
 (Legendary wolf/mythic enderman can be used for getting xp)
 - Wand of atonement
 - Aspect of the end/ aspect of the void (Etherwarp is not necessary but can be nice to have)
 - Florid zombie sword (Wither blade such as Scylla or Hyperion can be used instead or both can be used if you are